sbingler/schemeful-same-site/README.md

    * “Scheme-Bound Cookies” would not allow this cookie to be sent as the scheme isn't the same as the one the cookie was set by: the cookie was set by https and is trying to be sent to http.

-4. Next the browser checks to see if it can send the cookie to https://website.example/readsacookie2.jpg
+4. The browser also checks to see if it can send the cookie on a request for https://website.example/readsacookie2.jpg

    * In the current world the cookie is allowed to be sent as the "same-site context" is same-site: the registrable domains match.